 In most cases, folks want to grow their wealth through investing in stocks, bonds and other assets.
 M1 Finance makes investing easy and free, with their access to thousands of ETFs and stocks.
 After you craft your investment portfolio, or choose a pre-made option, M1 Finance manages and rebalances your investments – for free.

 The DIY plus robo-advisor recently introduced M1 Finance Borrow.
-If you already have $25,000 invested with the platform you’re eligible for a flexible line of credit.
-You can borrow up to 35% of your account balance for an interest rate of 3.75%.
+If you already have $10,000 invested in your taxable account you’re eligible for a flexible line of credit at a low interest rate.
 The rate is significantly lower than you’ll pay on your credit card debt.

 You can use the money for anything.